 Boyne River Bridge, Cable-stayed bridge in County Meath, Ireland.

-It was the first cable-stayed bridge in the world built using incremental launching, a technique where the deck is assembled piece by piece.
-This method allowed the construction to progress faster than traditional approaches.
+This crossing was the first cable-stayed bridge in the world built using incremental launching, a method where the deck is pushed forward in sections rather than lifted into place.
+This allowed workers to assemble most of the structure from the riverbank without blocking the river below.

 The community of curious travelers